What is the Cambridge HAA test?

 Who has to sit for the Cambridge HAA 2024?

+So, why HAA?
 Applicants who are interested in applying for History, or History-related courses such as History and Politics or History and Modern Languages at the University of Cambridge, would most likely be required to take the History Admissions Assessment.
 However, in 2020, the University of Cambridge decided to decentralise its admissions system.
-This means that their colleges decide how they would like to structure their individual admissions process.
+This means that when it comes to the history admissions assessment Cambridge colleges decide how they would like to structure their individual admissions process.
 Hence, depending on the college you are applying to, you may or may not have to do the admissions test.

-Most colleges (19 colleges to be exact, in 2022), require their applicants to sit the HAA test as well as requiring them to submit two pieces of written work, before inviting them to sit for two interviews.
+Most colleges (19 colleges to be exact, in 2022), require their applicants to sit the Cambridge history test as well as requiring them to submit two pieces of written work, before inviting them to sit for two interviews.

 Cambridge Colleges